techidaily/site-games-able/source/_posts/diverging-from-the-norm-why-developers-can-overlook-ray-tracing.md

 ### Q: Why Is Ray Tracing So Demanding?

- By the nature of[how ray tracing works](https://www.makeuseof.com/what-is-ray-tracing/) , it is very taxing on your GPU.
+ By the nature of [how ray tracing works](https://www.makeuseof.com/what-is-ray-tracing/) , it is very taxing on your GPU.
 This is because rendering light and shadow in video games is quite difficult and will use up a lot of the processing power of your hardware.
 But on the bright side, ray tracing does make light and reflections appear more realistic.

 ### Q: How Realistic Is Ray Tracing?